Aapuji/quotient/README.md

 # Quotient
-A functional language with types-as-values and other semantics.
+A functional language with types-as-values, sets-as-types, refinement types, typeclasses, first-class functions, and other semantics.